 Useful information for traveling to Argentina

-Tourists with Spanish nationality do not need a visa, they only need a valid passport with a minimum validity of 6 months from the date of return.
+Tourists with Spanish nationality do not require a visa, they need a valid passport with a minimum validity of 6 months from the return date.

 The official language is Spanish, spoken by almost all Argentines.
 Some European languages such as Italian or German are also spoken.